AllenCellModeling/aicsimageio/README.md

 or `Reader` equivalents.
 * **If your image is too large to fit in memory:** use `AICSImage.dask_data`, `AICSImage.get_image_dask_data`, or `Reader` equivalents.
-* **If your image is not chunk reading native:** it may not be best to read chunks from a remote source.
+* **If your image does not support native chunk reading:** it may not be best to read chunks from a remote source.
 While possible, the format of the image matters a lot for chunked read performance.

 ## Napari Interactive Viewer
 [napari](https://github.com/Napari/napari) is a fast, interactive, multi-dimensional